 Camps are as different as kids.
 There are many great camps.
 Often our conversations will lead us to suggest another camp we know of that will be a better fit for a camper.
 An easy one is that we don’t offer horseback riding.
 Campers who want to ride, don’t want to come to our camp.
 We schedule activities by cabin group for the first week of camp.
 Campers who want to only pick their favorite activities all the time, won’t get to do that until week two at CIC.
 Campers who want to be part of a close-knit group of campers, spend a lot of time outside and spend their days on the beach find CIC to be a great fit.

 Finding the right camp

 One way to find great camps is to search the internet for all the options available.
 We belong to the Western Association of Independent Camps and the American Camp Association.
 Both organizations have search options to find camps.
 There are many websites that make lists of camps.
 You can find lists of the Best Camps in California or any number of other locations or activities.
 Use the resources available to make the best decision.

-And you can always reach out to us and we’ll be happy to help you find the best camp for your child.
+Reach out to us here at Catalina Island Camps and we’ll be happy to help you find the best camp for your child.